sarthakagarwal2060/learning-managment-system/README.md

   - `/data`: Mock data for the application (fallback)
   - `/services`: API services for data fetching with fallback mechanisms
   - `/assets`: Images and static assets
+- `vercel.json`: Configuration for Vercel deployment and client-side routing

+## API Response Handling

+The application implements a robust strategy for handling API responses:

+1. **Response Format Validation**: Checks if the API response has the expected structure before processing
+2. **Data Type Checking**: Validates that received data is an array and has the necessary properties
+3. **Error Boundaries**: Multiple catch blocks handle and recover from various error scenarios
+4. **Fallback Chain**: If primary API fails, tries secondary API, then falls back to local data

 ## Current Implementation Notes